learningmatter-mit/atom_by_atom/README.md

 ## installation

-atombyatom can be installed using the following line:
+We recommend installing the atombyatom package using the following line:
 ```
 pip install -e . # for developer mode
 ```